eladkarako/exiftool-source/README.md

 <hr/>

-Here is the commandline-help (textual version) of v10.68:
+Here is the commandline-help (textual version) of v10.80:

+Note: <strong>You can use <code><a href="https://github.com/eladkarako/exiftool-source/commits/master/README.md">commits/master/README.md</a></code> to see the history, and the difference of this part (the commandline-help section) can give you a hint of the additions to the new version.</strong>
 <pre>
 NAME
     exiftool - Read and write meta information in files